jaroslav-zukov/genome-assembly-notes/content/index.md

 - What's the computational complexity

 ### Theoretical framing of the problem
 Imagine you have $k$ strips of paper with the same signal printed on them.
 Then one takes a scissors and cuts strips into multiple pieces in random places.
-The pieces have average length of $l$ and some length distribution $X$.
+The pieces have average length of $l$ and some length distribution $X$

 The goal is to reconstruct the original signal.
 ### Main - building new raw probabilistic assembler
 1. Verify assumptions
 2. Construct the theoretical solution and build the proof of concept
 	1. Create a distance function for finding overlaps from wavelet transformed waves
-		1. somehow leverage the regularity of the trig functions
-		2. differentiate between prefix and postfix overlaps
-	2. Research how exactly can we apply [[GIRG]]s - theoretical solution
+	2. Research how exactly can we apply [[random graphs]]
-		1. encoding of $\mathbb{R}^n$ into the graph with the distance function
-		2. finding the most probable graphs
 	3. Try to create a unified end-to-end theoretical framework
 3. Collect a team of experienced engineers and build the thing using software best practices